Why union find is such a cool algorithm

 Path Compression

 Path compression is implemented in the find function.
-Instead of simply returning parent[u]
+Instead of simply returning parent[u], we recursively make every node along the path point directly to the root.

-With path compression the earlier result will change to the following.
-Now we have a tree of height just 2.
+With path compression, the earlier result becomes the following.
+The tree is now just height 2.